When, back in 2003, researchers were exploring ways to measure customer experience (CX), they made a game-changing discovery.

 What are your goals for your NPS program?
 Are you just getting a first sense of what your customers think?
 Or do you have specific business goals in mind, like turning passives into promoters?
 In the latter case, you’ll want to ask your customers exactly what you can improve.

 Do you have a particular focus?
-Are you interested in a particular customer segment or touchpoint?
+Are you interested in a specific customer segment or touchpoint?
 Or are you tracking changes in customer loyalty over time?
 Here, demographic questions can help you understand which customers think what.

 It’s also good practice to end the NPS survey by asking if you can follow up with your customers.
 This way, they won’t be put out if you keep in touch.